-Last month, Google announced that it will display a “Not secure” warning in the left side of the Chrome (version 62) address bar when users attempt to access a site without an up-to-date SSL certificate, as shown below.
+Last month, Google announced that it will display a “Not secure” warning in the left side of the Chrome (version 62) address bar when users attempt to access a site with an outdated SSL certificate, as shown below.

 Up until this announcement, this “Not secure” warning only appeared on non-HTTPS website pages that accepted a username and password or credit card.
-Now, every non-HTTPS form and all non-HTTPS pages viewed in incognito mode will display this warning.
+Now, pages with an outdated SSL certificate, or every non-HTTPS form and all non-HTTPS pages viewed in incognito mode will display this warning.

 Google will continue to crack down on sites that do not have the correct SSL (secure sockets layer) certificate.
 Starting with Chrome 66, slated to be released in April 2018, Chrome will remove trust in Symantec-issued certificates issued prior to June 1, 2016.
 Site operators with certificates issued by a Symantec CA prior to June 1, 2016 will need to replace their existing certificate with a new certificate before the release to avoid the warning being displayed for their site.

-How do you know if you have the proper SSL certificate and if you’re affected by this announcement?
+How do you know if you have an outdated SSL certificate and if you’re affected by this announcement?

 Most likely your site will be affected by the movement towards more secure websites.
 There are a number of ways you can tell if your website has been converted over to HTTPS: